 Visit the World Migratory Bird Day website for more information.

 How to participate

-It’s easy to participate in IMBD as a host site, a volunteer, or a participant.
-An IMBD event provides the public an opportunity to learn about birds and their conservation.
+It’s easy to participate in WMBD as a host site, a volunteer, or a participant.
+A WMBD event provides the public an opportunity to learn about birds and their conservation.
 Organizers may not only share the amazing world of birds with their students, members, and visitors, but also leave them with tangible, practical ways to take part in bird conservation.
 IMBD events vary from morning bird walks, to classroom programs, public presentations, bird counts, one-day events, and multi-day festivals.
 To learn more about creating your IMBD program, contact Environment for the Americas at email@example.com.